 For some time Suzette and I travel through the meadow, until at last the faint outline of the town can be seen in the distance.
 Well, it was a town, although even that term seems too quaint for it now—by now, it would be more appropriate to call it a small city.
 Large clumps of buildings lay huddled where I can’t recall there being any before, and even from this distance you can see clusters of people mingling throughout the streets.

-I glance over towards Suzette, to see if I can parse how she feels about the whole affair.
-I notice her looking past me, towards the town, with a slight smile upon her face that I wonder if she even notices is there.
+I glance down towards Suzette to see if I can parse how she feels about the whole affair.
+I notice her looking past me, towards the town, with a slight smile on her face that I wonder if she even notices is there.
 It’s slightly amazing how such a small gesture seems to make her so joyful.
-It’s contagious; even if going amongst the crowds sounds dreadful, it’s much more bearable with her here.
+It’s contagious; even if going amongst the crowds sounds tiring, it’s much more bearable with her here.

 “Hikaru,” Suzette begins, coming nearer to my side, “Do you happen to know where a bakery is here?”